remult/remult/docs/tutorials/vue/entities.md

 Now that the `Task` entity is defined, we can start using the REST API to query and add a tasks.

-1. Open a browser with the url: <a href="http://localhost:3002/api/tasks" target="_blank" rel="noreferrer">http://localhost:3002/api/tasks</a>, and you'll see that you get an empty array.
+1. Open a browser with the url: [http://localhost:3002/api/tasks](http://localhost:3002/api/tasks), and you'll see that you get an empty array.

 2. Use `curl` to `POST` a new task - *Clean car*.